 What Can You Do?

 Call your Alderperson!
 Call Mayor Krewson!
 Call President Lewis Reed!

-Tell them you support Board Bill 95, You should get to decide how surveillance is used in your community.
+Tell them you Oppose Board Bill 200 (spy plane contract) and Support Board Bill 95, You should get to decide how surveillance is used in your community.

 Why do we need a bill that addresses police surveillance?

 Police departments around the country buy surveillance equipment through private-public partnerships and federal grants with little oversight.
 Nationally, over $1 billion of these grants are funneled to municipalities across the country, bypassing local budget processes and local elected officials.